Methadose dispersible tablets

 Brand Name: Methadose

-Fatal overdose of Methadose dispersible tablets is possible if you take more than the recommended dose.
+Fatal overdose of Methadose dispersible tablets are possible if you take more than the recommended dose.
 Overdose is also possible if you also consume alcohol or other medications that affect your mind or behavior.
 Because of the risks associated with Methadose dispersible tablets, you should only receive it from approved treatment programs.
 Obtaining it any other way is illegal.

-Methadose dispersible tablets is used for:
+Methadose dispersible tablets are used for: